bmartho/UdacityAndroidProjectFinal/README.md

+## Before execute the app

+It's necessary to input your Google API KEY on "API_KEY" constant inside CivicsHttpClient.kt file

 ## Political Preparedness

 PolitcalPreparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.